arnabdatta13/LMS-PROJECT/README.md

 ---

-Our **Smart Education School Management System** aims to bring **efficiency, transparency, and interactivity** to the education process, empowering schools to foster a dynamic and connected learning environment.
+Our **Smart School Management System** aims to bring **efficiency, transparency, and interactivity** to the education process, empowering schools to foster a dynamic and connected learning environment.